Topological Signal Processing over Generalized Cell Complexes: Topology inference and sparse representation

-To check the effectiveness of the proposed approach in representing edge signals over a cell complex, we compare the method with the corresponding method used in \cite{barb_2020} to infer a simplicial complex from the data.
+Although problem $\mathcal{P}_{\text{MTV}}$ is non-convex, it can be easily solved in closed form, as in \cite{barb_2020}.
+In fact, defining the nonnegative coefficients $d_n=\sum_{m=1}^{M} [ \mb_n^T\bx_{sH}^{1}(m)]^2$, the optimal solution of problem $\mathcal{P}_{\text{MTV}}$ can be obtained by sorting the coefficients $d_n$ in increasing order and selecting the columns of $\mB_2$ corresponding to the indices of the $q^{\star}$ smallest coefficients $d_n$.
+Note that the proposed inference strategy can be extended to planar hollow cell complexes by using the incidence matrix $\mB_2$ in (41).\\ \textbf{Remark.} In problem $\mathcal{P}_{\text{MTV}}$, we need to select the optimal number $q^{*}$ of filled $2$-cells first.
+However, given the simplicity of the closed form solution, we can compute the solution associated to all values of $q^{*}$ and then select the $q^{*}$ value yielding the best sparsity/accuracy trade-off.\\ To check the effectiveness of the proposed approach, we compare the method with the corresponding method used in \cite{barb_2020} to infer a simplicial complex from data and with graph-based approaches.
 The criterion used for the comparison is the trade-off between sparsity of the representation and fitting error.
-To perform the comparison, given each observed flow vector $\bx^1$, we find the sparse vector $\bs^1$ as solution of the following basis pursuit problem \cite{Donoho98}: \beq \eeq where $\mV$ is a dictionary matrix, whose columns are the eigenvectors $\mU_1$ of the Laplacian matrices built using four alternative methods: 1) the cell-based method, where $\mL_1=\mB_1^T \mB_1+\mB_2 \mB_2^T$, with $\mB_2$ built using the cell-based method described above; 2) the simplicial-based method, where $\mL_1=\mB_1^T \mB_1+\mB_2 \mB_2^T$, with $\mB_2$ built using the simplicial-based method proposed in \cite{barb_2020}; 3) the graph-based method, where $\mL_{1,d}=\mB_1^T \mB_1$ incorporates only a purely graph-based representation; 4) a line graph-based method, where the line graph of a graph $\mathcal{G}$ is a graph whose nodes correspond to the edges of $\mathcal{G}$ and its Laplacian matrix is defined as $\mL_{LG}=\text{diag}(\mA_{LG}\mathbf{1})-\mA_{LG}$ with $\mA_{LG}=|\mL_{1,d}-2\mI|$.
-The line graph-based approach was proposed in \cite{godsil2001algebraic}, \cite{Segarra_018} to analyze edge signals.
+To perform the comparison, given each observed flow vector $\bx^1$, we find the sparse vector $\bs^1$ as solution of the following basis pursuit problem \cite{Donoho98}: \beq \eeq where $\mV$ is a dictionary matrix, whose columns are the eigenvectors $\mU_1$ of the Laplacian matrices built using four alternative methods: 1) the cell-based method, where $\mL_1=\mB_1^T \mB_1+\mB_2 \mB_2^T$, with $\mB_2$ built using the cell-based method described above; 2) the simplicial-based method, where $\mL_1=\mB_1^T \mB_1+\mB_2 \mB_2^T$, with $\mB_2$ built using the simplicial-based method proposed in \cite{barb_2020}; 3) the graph-based method, where $\mL_{1,d}=\mB_1^T \mB_1$ incorporates only a purely graph-based representation; 4) a line graph-based method, where the line graph \cite{godsil2001algebraic} of a graph $\mathcal{G}$ is a graph whose nodes correspond to the edges of $\mathcal{G}$ and its Laplacian matrix is defined as $\mL_{LG}=\text{diag}(\mA_{LG}\mathbf{1})-\mA_{LG}$ with $\mA_{LG}=|\mL_{1,d}-2\mI|$.
+By varying the positive coefficient $\epsilon$ in (\ref{eq:bas_pur}), we can explore the trade-off between sparsity and accuracy. \\